 Restrictions on use

-Electronic cigarettes are considered to be smoking products under the Tobacco and Other Smoking Products Act 1998 and cannot be used in existing non-smoking indoor and outdoor areas, sold to children under 18 years of age, or advertised, promoted or displayed at retail outlets.
+Electronic cigarettes (whether they contain nicotine or not) are considered to be smoking products under the Tobacco and Other Smoking Products Act 1998 (PDF) and cannot be used in non-smoking indoor and outdoor areas, sold to children under 18 years of age, or advertised, promoted or displayed at retail outlets.

-To report the sale or possession of electronic cigarettes containing liquid nicotine, call 13 QGOV (13 74 68).
+To report the illegal sale or possession of electronic cigarettes and electronic cigarette products containing nicotine, call 13 QGOV (13 74 68).

 Safely dispose or surrender